Chiefs honor Len Dawson during preseason finale vs Packers - NewsBreak

 Chiefs honor Len Dawson during preseason finale vs Packers

-KANSAS CITY, Mo. — (AP) — It seemed only fitting that, one day after Hall of Fame quarterback Len Dawson's family announced his death at the age of 87, the Kansas City Chiefs played the Green Bay Packers on Thursday night in a preseason rematch of the first Super Bowl.
+It seemed only fitting that, one day after Hall of Fame quarterback Len Dawson's family announced his death at the age of 87, the Kansas City Chiefs played the Green Bay Packers on Thursday night in a preseason rematch of the first Super Bowl .

 It was that title game on a sunny January day in 1967 when many fans first saw “Lenny the Cool.”